lisushka/winnie-osc/README.md

 ## Questions

 * **Q:** Why do you smile and laugh at random points during the talk that don't make sense?
-**A:** I met [Artemis Muñoz](https://www.artemismunoz.com/), the actor and videographer who was behind the camera during the recording, through National Novel Writing Month.
+**A:** I met [Artemis Muñoz](https://www.artemismunoz.com/), the actor and videographer who was behind the camera for this talk, through National Novel Writing Month.
 A few aspects of the talk reference features and events that Art was involved in or around for.
-Both of us have very expressive faces, so it was hard to make our reactions completely invisible.
+Both of us have very expressive faces, so it was hard not to react in visible ways.

 ## Images